 Applying Accessibility Heuristics to a Wireframe: Part 2

-Join part one of our live webinar as our experts apply four accessibility heuristics to an example wireframe.
+Join part two of our on-demand webinar as our experts apply four accessibility heuristics to an example wireframe.

 Join Denis Boudreau and Aparna Pasi, two of our UX accessibility experts.
 They will walk you through the fundamentals of a design review process for accessibility, based on the set of accessibility-focused heuristics introduced in the previous webinar session.